zol/devblog-gatsby-ex1/src/pages/welcome-to-the-blog/index.md

 featuredImage: './featured.jpg'
 ---

 Welcome to the new blog, I hope you enjoy your stay!
 This is an example of how you can control what excerpt shows up.
+Test trivial change 1.

 <!-- end -->